 Expect easy to moderate hikes – and a taste of slow, fragrant Provencal life.

-Our best walking holidays in France explore the peaks of the French Alps and the gorges, meadows and plateaus of Provence.
+Explore the peaks of the French Alps and the gorges and plateaus of Provence.

 Our friends in France have given us some handy tips for walking holidays.